-In this fifth version of the European Grassland Butterfly Indicator, new countries have joined in and thus the geographical scope of the indicator is improving rapidly, especially in the EU (see map 1).
-This makes butterflies, after birds, the first group for which European trends can be established and used for the evaluation of changes in biodiversity.
+With an increasing coverage of European countries, the geographical scope of the indicator is improving rapidly, especially in the EU (see map 1).
+This makes butterflies, after birds, the next group for which European trends can be established and used for the evaluation of changes in biodiversity.
 The bird and butterfly indicators are now used in the indicator 'abundance and diversity of groups of species' (European Environment Agency, 2012).
 This is in fact one of the few 'direct' core biodiversity indicators, as most of the others represent pressures on biodiversity or social responses to biodiversity loss (Levrel et al., 2010).

 Butterflies appeal both to the general public and decision-makers (Kühn et al., 2008).
 They are also fairly easy to recognize and therefore data on butterflies have been collected for many years and by thousands of voluntary observers.
 The method for monitoring butterflies is well described, extensively tested and scientifically sound (Pollard 1977; Pollard & Yates, 1993; Van Swaay et al., 2008).
-As a result, butterflies are the only invertebrate taxon for which it is currently possible to estimate populationtrends among terrestrial insects (de Heer et al. 2005; Thomas, 2005).
+As a result, butterflies are the only invertebrate taxon for which it is currently possible to estimate population trends among terrestrial insects (de Heer et al. 2005; Thomas, 2005), though distribution trends for the aquatic dragonflies are expected soon.

-Although the national and regional Butterfly Monitoring Schemes are often well founded in the national administration and monitoring results are used for many purposes, this is certainly not the case for all countries, including many EU member states.
-The basis for butterfly monitoring in countries like Lithuania and Slovenia depends completely on voluntary work without financial or personnel support by the governments.
+Although many national and regional Butterfly Monitoring Schemes are funded as part of Governmental conservation programmes and monitoring results are used for many purposes, this is certainly not the case for all countries, including many EU member states.
+The basis for butterfly monitoring in countries such as Slovenia depends completely on voluntary work without financial or personnel support by the governments.
 In most other countries in Eastern and Southern Europe there is no standardised butterfly monitoring at all despite their richness in butterflies.
-Information on how to establish a Butterfly Monitoring Scheme is now available (Van Swaay et al., 2012) and it is urgent that schemes are established in these countries, supported by national and regional governments.
+Information on how to establish a Butterfly Monitoring Scheme is now available (Van Swaay et al., 2015b) and it is urgent that schemes are established in these countries, supported by national and regional governments.